A Patient's Guide to Financial Counseling

 When you or someone you love needs hospital care, worrying about financial issues can be particularly stressful.
 If you don't have insurance or your insurance does not cover all the costs, there are many federal and state sources of financial assistance that may be available to you.
 Eligibility requirements and the application process may be different depending upon the program.
 It's important that you meet with a financial counselor as soon as possible to learn more about what is right for you.
 Don't worry, the staff of the Financial Counseling Department is here to help you every step of the way and there is no additional cost for this service.

-For our patients' convenience, we have arranged with Bergen County to station a part time county worker at Holy Name Medical Center to process eligible Bergen County residents with Family Care and institutional Medicaid applications.
-The Bergen County representative will work directly with you to ensure your application is complete and accurate.
+For our patients' convenience, we have arranged with Bergen County to station a part time county worker at Holy Name Medical Center to process eligible Bergen County residents with NJ Family Care and Institutional Medicaid applications.
+The Bergen County representative will work with patients who are serviced by our medical center to ensure their application is complete and accurate.
+These patients can contact the Financial Counseling Department at 201-833-3157 in order to be pre-screened and for an appointment to be scheduled for Medicaid with a Bergen County Medicaid outstation worker.

 Charity Care is designed to provide assistance to cover the costs of hospital services only.
 In order to apply for Charity Care you must contact the Financial Counseling Department.
 A Financial Counselor will ask questions related to your income and assets, and will require you to provide supporting documentation.
 You should know that your immigration status does not matter when you apply for Charity Care; it will not affect your eligibility.